GiovanniLibrizzi/website-portfolio/portfolio-programming.md

 <h3 class="inline">Code Flowchart Tutoring Software</h3><p class="inline"><i> ~ (Java, SQL)</i></p>

-Collaborated with a team of 5 to develop software that allows students to build flowcharts based on code problems and compare to known solutions in a database
+I collaborated with a team of 5 to develop software that allows students to build flowcharts based on code problems and compare to known solutions in a database

 - I developed flowchart building functionality for the user and also wrote an algorithm to detect incorrect flowcharts based on the correct solution stored in the database
 - I wrote code that serializes our custom flowchart data structures into JSON to use in our database